 - Shortness of breath

 Exercising when the air is cold and dry can make asthma worse.
 As well, allergies such as to excrement from household pests, pet dander and pollen can trigger asthma.
 Exposure at work to chemical, gas and dust may increase your chances of a more severe asthma attack.
+It i important to understand the triggers for your allergies and asthma.

 - Super HEPA filter that removes up to 99.99% of fine airborne allergens